-Recently Issued Accounting Pronouncements - Not Yet Applicable or Adopted
+Recently Issued Accounting Pronouncements - - Not Yet Ar oplicable or Adopted

-Standard Description Effective Date Effect on the Consolidated Financial Statements Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers This ASU improves the accounting for acquired revenue contracts with customers in a business combination by addressing diversity in practice and inconsistency related to recognition of an acquired contract liability and payment terms and their effect on subsequent revenue recognized by the acquirer. , The Company plans to adopt the new standard in the first quarter of fiscal year 2024 and does not expect there to be a material impact to the consolidated financial statements.
+Standard Description Effective Date Effect on the Consolidated Financial Statements Assistance (Topic 832): Disclosures by Business Entities about Government Assistance This ASU increases the transparency of government assistance to include the disclosure of (1) the types of assistance, (2) an entity's accounting for the assistance, and (3) the effect of the assistance on an entity's financial statements.
+The Company plans to adopt the new standard in the first quarter of fiscal year 2023 and does not expect there to be a material impact to the consolidated financial statements.
+Accounting for Contract Assets and Contract Liabilities from Contracts with Customers This ASU improves the accounting for acquired revenue contracts with customers in a business combination by addressing diversity in practice and inconsistency related to recognition of an acquired contract liability and payment terms and their effect on subsequent revenue recognized by the acquirer.
+The Company plans to adopt the new standard in the first quarter of fiscal year 2024 and does not expect there to be a material impact to the consolidated financial statements.